 (Learn about other options to avoid if you need quick cash.)

 The payday loan industry is growing fast.
-In many states, these loans are illegal.
-In others, lenders may offer a similar type of loan, but call it something else A payday loan works like this: Either you give the lender a check and get back an amount of money less than the face value of the check, or you sign an agreement giving the lender the right to withdraw money from your bank account.
+In some states, these loans are illegal.
+A payday loan (some banks call them advance loans) works like this: Either you give the lender a check and get back an amount of money less than the face value of the check, or you sign an agreement giving the lender the right to withdraw money either from your bank account or from a prepaid card to which money, like wages, is regularly added.

 Example.
 You give the lender a postdated check for $300, and it gives you $250 in cash and keeps the remaining $50 as its fee.